msiddique-zz/login-with-facebook-nodejs/README.md

 ## 3- Install this github-file
-Open code in editor and go to config/env.js<br />
+Open code in editor and go to .env file<br />
 Paste your 'App ID' and 'App Secret'<br /><br />